arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-flash/content.md

 ## 3. Define the FlashIAPLimits.h

-let's now define the helper functions for calculating limits for the FlashIAP block device.
-These helper functions will be stored in the header file called FlashIAPLimits.h
+These helper functions will help you calculating limits for the FlashIAP block device.
+You will find them in the header file called FlashIAPLimits.h

 ```cpp
 /**